chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 in Review/Rest of Life.md

 Nothing brought this home to me more forcefully this year than having a few younger adults in the congregation very distinctly connect with Jaimie and me *as* an older couple in their lives.
 None of that was explicit, and as a result it actually took me a bit to recognize what I was seeing, but once I saw it, I could not *un*-see it.
 And of course that is true!
 A decade ago, we were looking at couples a decade ahead of us.
 The difference is that we’re now in our late 30s, so we can be the couple a decade ahead in life.
 It is a bit odd to consider that I am only 18 months away from being 40: as much as 30 seemed a big milestone, 40 seems a bigger one—well into middle adulthood.

-In so many parts of life, no one really tells you these transitions are coming. we should, though!
+In so many parts of life, no one really tells you these transitions are coming.
+We should, though!
 Again, as I said in the Professional update about the same dynamic in our careers, there is more to say here—I hope to write a little more about this in a dedicated post sometime soon.

 In all these areas, though, I am glad to be able to say that we are doing well.
 Not every year have I been able to say that!
 But for 2025, I can.